ajain-1/Train-of-Thought/README.md

 model, but this approach can be generalized to any number and type of models.

-NOTE: Removed Agent Backtracking due to token limits.
+### Note: Removed Agent Backtracking due to token limits.

 Learn more at [our presentation.](https://cmu.box.com/s/xdaft9t8l1v9yvsfsb5evv2p1jfj0t43)